radon-h2020/radon-repository-miner/docs/index.md

 Once generated, paste the token in the input field when asked.
 For example:

 ```
-repository-miner path/to/the/cloned/repository radon-h2020 radon-repository-miner .
+repository-miner path/to/the/cloned/repository github radon-h2020 radon-repository-miner .

 Github access token: <paste your token here>
 ```